MylSh/Clue/README.md

 # Clue
-This is python framework to build and test Clue A.I.s by extending the `PlayerInterface` class in clue_game.py.
+This is a python 3.10 framework to build and test Clue A.I.s by extending the `PlayerInterface` class in clue_game.py.

 A crime has been committed in the Clue Mansion.
 Someone has been killed somewhere with something.
 A.I.s race to determine the suspect, location, and weapon.